-Anyone who is serious about equipment maintenance is constantly on the lookout on how to improve it.
+Anyone who is serious about equipment maintenance is constantly on the lookout for ways to do it better.

-Equipment maintenance log is a simple document that shows all maintenance actions that have been performed on a certain asset.
+The equipment maintenance log (sometimes referred to as equipment maintenance form or equipment maintenance sheet) is a simple document that records all maintenance actions that have been performed on a specific asset.

 While the information it contains varies depending on the type of equipment/asset in question, a standard equipment maintenance log is often split into 2 distinct sections: